This live, online course will help you create thought-provoking scenarios that clients and learners love. No more information dumps!

 - Identify which information to include and how to include it

-- Use scaffolding and other guidance to give learners the right amount of challenge
+- Use scaffolding and other guidance to provide the right amount of challenge

-- Structure your project so learners are immediately engaged and challenged
+- Structure your project so people are immediately engaged and challenged

-- Create a prototype to test on learners and win approval from stakeholders
+- Create a prototype activity to test on learners and win approval from stakeholders

 - Identify the best idea for a branching scenario